GENIE-MC/Support/README.txt

 If you wish to check out public revision of GENIE (incl. trunk) with read-only access, please do:

- svn co --quiet http://genie.hepforge.org/svn/generator/trunk <your-genie-area>

-If you need read-write SVN access to the GENIE core code (password required), please do:

- svn co --username <you-user-rname> https://genie.hepforge.org/svn/generator/trunk <your-genie-area>

-If you need to work out of a specific development/feature branch, you should check out such branch:

- svn co --username <your-user-name> https://genie.hepforge.org/svn/generator/devel/branches/<branch-name> <your-genie-area>
+git clone git@github.com:GENIE-MC/Generator.git <your-genie-area>

+NOTE-1: If you don't specify <your-genie-area>, the code will be checked out into (sub)directory Generator.

+NOTE-2: Due to migration from HepForge/SVN to GitHub, port of development/feature branches is still in progress.

 To build GENIE: